This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

-So let’s take a deep and extensive look at the best breast pump for exclusive pumping.
+Now, let’s take a deep and extensive look at the best breast pumps for exclusive pumping.
 After all, your pump will pretty much become your new breast friend or your boss – depending on how you look at it!

 What to Look for in a Breast Pump for Exclusive Pumping

-The best breast pump for exclusively pumping will be a pump that is solidly made, gentle, efficient, quiet and comfortable.
+The best pump for exclusive pumping will be one that is solidly made, gentle, efficient, quiet and comfortable.

 In like manner, one breast pump may not be one size fits all when talking about pumping around the clock.